 This Super Bowl game put the crowds, the Dallas Cowboys, and the Miami Dolphins out in the cold, literally.
 At kickoff, the temperature in New Orleans (which ordinarily warms into the 60s in January) was a brisk 39 °F!
 And no, there was no stadium dome to help shelter out the cold, which makes this Super Bowl the coldest one played outdoors in NFL history.

 Could Sunday’s Super Bowl be the next to make the list?
-While weather won’t affect the game directly (it’s being played in Atlanta at the Mercedes Benz Stadium with retractable roof), it may impact travel for fans and players.
+This year’s game is being played in Los Angeles at the SoFi Stadium).
 We’ll find out soon enough!

 Tiffany Means is a freelance writer and a degreed meteorologist.
 She specializes in weather forecasting and enjoys making the subject of weather (and the science behind it) more relatable.
 She currently resides in the Blue Ridge Mountains of North Carolina.